More than 20 million people in the U.S. suffer neuropathic pain.

 Patients took the prescribed treatment for 12 weeks and were evaluated at four, eight, and 12 weeks.

 The team found nortriptyline had the highest efficacious percentage (25%), and the second-lowest quit rate (38%), giving it the highest level of overall utility.

 Duloxetine had the second-highest efficacious rate (23%), and lowest drop-out rate (37%).
 Pregbalin had the lowest efficacy rate (15%) and Mexiletene had the highest quit rate (58%).

 The team says there was no clearly superior performing drug in the study.
 However, of the four medications, nortriptyline and duloxetine performed better when efficacy and dropouts were both considered.

-Therefore, they recommend that either nortriptyline or duloxetine be considered before the other medications tested.
+Therefore, they recommend that either nortriptyline or duloxetine be considered before the other medications are tested.

 There are other nonnarcotic drugs used to treat painful peripheral neuropathy, including gabapentin, venlafaxine and other sodium channel inhibitors.